pcorey/pcorey.github.io/_posts/2018-02-26-fear-is-the-mind-killer.markdown

 ---
 layout: post
 title:  "Fear is the Mind Killer"
-description: "I must not fear.
+excerpt: "I must not fear.
 Fear is the mind-killer.
 Fear is the little-death that brings total obliteration."
 author: "Pete Corey"
 date:   2018-02-26
 tags: ["Writing"]